 Snowmageddon.
 Snowzilla.
-A couple of feet of snow and people around DC talk about it like the end of the world.
-Even a light snowfall terrifies people; drivers skid off the road and schools close.
-Buses are canceled.
-When plows finally get there, they dump snow on the sidewalks so that people can’t even walk to where they’re going.
+A few flakes of snow, but more likely ice, and people around the DFW Metroplex talk about it like it’s the end of the world.
+Even a light snowfall terrifies people; drivers skid off the road, everyone buys milk and eggs, and schools close.
+Life is canceled when snow and/or ice hits the Dallas area.

-Southerns vs New Englanders Driving on Snowy Roadways
+Texans Driving on Snowy Roadways vs New Englanders

 New Englanders don’t get this.
 Snow falls, you drive carefully, it gets plowed.
-Sure, we curse it, and sometimes we bump into each other, but life goes on.
-We have our snow tires, chains, shovels, and scrapers.
+Sure, they curse it, and they may bump into each other, but life goes on.
+They’re well equipped with snow tires, chains, shovels, and scrapers.
 A foot is a snowstorm; anything less is just a flurry.

 If a three-inch fall could shut them down, they would essentially have to lock themselves in their homes from December to March.
 The drivers have a lot of practice driving in snow and their cities own the equipment it takes to manage large amounts of snowfall, including snowplows, pre-snow treatments, and an established methodology.
 Their roads are built of asphalt to survive a winter of freezing and thawing over and over again.

 Dangerous Driving Conditions in the DFW Metroplex

 Highways in Texas and other Southern states are often built with concrete.
 It’s more durable than asphalt, but it’s slippery when covered with snow or icy conditions.
 Additionally, Dallas drivers aren’t experienced driving in conditions considered abnormal or atypical, such as snow and ice.

 Snow makes driving more challenging, no matter where it falls.
 Texas State departments of Transportation warns:

 Winter weather creates unpredictable and dangerous driving conditions.
 TxDOT strongly advises you to stay off the roads.
 But if you must drive, please use extreme caution.